• Skip to primary navigation

 Notes

 • *Medjool dates: Be sure to use soft and fresh medjool dates.
 If your dates are dry and hard, soak them in hot water for 10 minutes.
 After, drain the water and pat the dates dry before proceeding with the recipe.
-Another way to combat dry dates is by adding 1-2 tablespoon maple syrup.
+Another way to combat dry dates is by adding 1-2 tbsp maple syrup.

 • **Almond butter: I highly recommend using natural almond butter that has a runny consistency.
 If your almond butter is super thick and dry, it will make the dough too dry.